SleepNotF0und/HTTP-OK/README.md

 * Simple and modular code making it easy to contribute.

 # You will see in Verbose
-* The Count of the Alive subs
+* The Count of the Unique Subdomains
 * The Estimated time to finish probing
-* The Unique Sub with it's http status code
+* The Alive Sub with it's http status code
 * The Dead Sub with "Failed Time out"